 If a river is particularly fast-flowing, the best approach is to start your journey on the motorcycle upstream and cross at an angle moving downstream.
 This trick will allow you to ride with the current instead of against it.

-If the crossing seems difficult, the best way to cross it is, walk the bike.
-Now, when I say walk the bike, I don’t mean pushing it from one side getting off it.
+If the crossing seems difficult, the best way to cross it is, to walk the bike.
+Now, when I say walk the bike, I don’t mean pushing it from one side and getting off it.
 Just stand and use your throttle to steer the bike.
 This point is where shoes with a better grip make more sense than waterproof shoes.

-If at any moment you feel that you are losing your balance and there’s not much else you can do – then the best thing to do is to let your bike go!
-Yes, you might get water into the sensitive parts of your bike and a lot of work to do afterward.
+If at any moment you feel that you are losing your balance and there’s not much else you can do β then the best thing to do is to let your bike go!
+Yes, you might get water into the sensitive parts of your bike and have a lot of work to do afterward.

 But, above all else, you don’t want to dislocate your wrist.
 The Royal Enfield is usually the Motorcycle of Choice when covering the Himalayas and the heavy bullets make it very likely that you would end up hurting your wrist.